btel/svg_utils/README.rst

 package that layouts multiple SVG files automatically (in a Qt-style).

-`svgmanip <https://github.com/CrazyPython/svgmanip>`_ a related library that aims for a simpler API with the ability to export to PNG accurately
+`svgmanip <https://github.com/CrazyPython/svgmanip>`_ a related library that aims for a simple API with the ability to export to PNG accurately

-`cairosvg <http://cairosvg.org/>`_ a CLI SVG manipulator with a Python Library for Python 3.4+
+`cairosvg <http://cairosvg.org/>`_ a command-line SVG to PNG converter for Python 3.4+

-`svglib <https://pypi.python.org/pypi/svglib/>`_ a pure-Python library for reading and converting SVG (note: the PNG export is poor quality)
+`svglib <https://pypi.python.org/pypi/svglib/>`_ a pure-Python library for reading and converting SVG

 Authors
 -------